10 ways to deliver good customer service: examples, principles & definition

 2. Have empathy

-3. Put customers at the centre of your orbit
+3. Put customers at the center of your orbit

 Customer-centric companies are on the rise, and they look for people who are driven to deliver a truly great customer experience.